pgnex/sharp-csgo/README.md

 ## Notes

-* This project is still in development as of July 16th, 2018.
+* This project was started Jan 1st, 2018

 ## Authors